Complexes from Complexes: Finite Element Complexes in Three Dimensions

-\item the inclusion $H(\div)\subset L^2(\mathbb R^3)$ is obviously not surjective. \end{itemize} In~\cite{Arnold;Hu:2020Complexes}, those domain Sobolev spaces $H(\dd,\Omega)$ for $\dd = \curl$ or $\div$ are replaced by $H^s$ Sobolev spaces with matched indices $s$; see diagram~\eqref{eq:3DBGG}.
-For finite element spaces with only $H(\curl)$ or $H(\div)$ conformity, such mis-match of tangential or normal continuity is the main obstacle to generalize BGG to the discrete case.
+\item The obvious inclusion $H(\div,\Omega)\subset L^2(\Omega,\mathbb R^3)$ is not surjective. \end{enumerate} In the work of Arnold and Hu~\cite{Arnold;Hu:2020Complexes}, the domain Sobolev spaces $H(\dd,\Omega)$, where $\dd = \curl$ or $\div$, are substituted with $H^s(\Omega)$ Sobolev spaces having matching indices $s$, as depicted in diagram~\eqref{eq:3DBGG}.
+For finite element spaces that solely conform to $H(\curl,\Omega)$ or $H(\div,\Omega)$, the challenge posed by the mis-match in tangential or normal continuity serves as the primary obstacle to extending the BGG framework to the discrete context.

-Our solution is to identify sub-complexes of the finite element de Rham complex~\eqref{eq:intro-femderham} by restricting to appropriate subspaces; see Section 2.2 for the $\ \widetilde{}\ $ and $\ \widehat{}\ $ operations applied to a short exact sequence.
-Return to the diagram~\eqref{eq:intro-divdiv}, we build the finite element counter part